 Equal Employment Opportunity

-Manages and directs the Equal Employment Opportunity and Affirmative Employment Programs for the Commander, USACE.
+Manages and directs the Equal Employment Opportunity and Affirmative Employment Programs for the commander.

 The U.S. Army Corps of Engineers, St. Paul District, has a wide variety of exciting job opportunities available from civil engineering to recreation management.
 In addition to our great benefits and work atmosphere, the St. Paul District is a great place to work!